ading2210/openplayground-api/README.md

 ### Logging In With an Email:
 The `openplayground.Auth` class can be used to get your token using an OTP code emailed to you.

-The `openplayground.Auth.login_part_1` function sends an email containing the OTP code to the specificed email address.
-Once you have the OTP code, you can use the `openplayground.Auth.login_part_2` function to get your token from that OPT code.
+The `openplayground.Auth.send_otp_code` function sends an email containing the OTP code to the specificed email address.
+Once you have the OTP code, you can use the `openplayground.Auth.verify_otp_code` function to get your token from that OTP code.

 ### Initializing the Client:
 The `openplayground.Client` class accepts one argument, which is your account's token.
 Your token can be obtained from the `__session` field in your browser's cookies, or using the `openplayground.Auth` class as show above.